Beyond Expected Return: Accounting for Policy Reproducibility when Evaluating Reinforcement Learning Algorithms: Background

 \subsubsection{Evolution Strategies}

-~ (ES) use as learning signal the (empirical) gradient with respect to the cumulative reward over the episode~\cite{hansen2006cma, wierstra2014natural}.
+~ (ES) use as a learning signal the (empirical) gradient with respect to the cumulative reward over the episode~\cite{hansen2006cma, wierstra2014natural}.
 ES maintain a parameterised search distribution over policy parameters $\theta$.
 They update this distribution in the direction of higher cumulative reward by following the natural gradient obtained through sampling in the solution space from the search distribution.
-ES algorithms come in many variants and are classified based on the distribution parameterization and the update procedure of this distribution.
-In this paper, we focus on the OpenAI-ES~\cite{salimans2017evolution} implementation suitable and shown to work well for our problem setting, which we refer to as just ES for simplicity.
+ES algorithms come in many variants and are classified based on the distribution parameterization and the update procedure.
+In this paper, we focus on the OpenAI-ES~\cite{salimans2017evolution} variant, shown to work well for our problem setting, which we refer to as just ES for simplicity.